CMB-ML/cmb-ml/README.md

 The CNILC method was implemented by [PyILC](https://github.com/jcolinhill/pyilc), and is described in [this paper](https://arxiv.org/abs/2307.01043).

-The CMBNNCS method was implemented by [cmbNNCS](https://github.com/Guo-Jian-Wang/cmbnncs), and is described in [this paper](https://iopscience.iop.org/article/10.3847/1538-4365/ac5f4a).
+The cmbNNCS method was implemented by [cmbNNCS](https://github.com/Guo-Jian-Wang/cmbnncs), and is described in [this paper](https://iopscience.iop.org/article/10.3847/1538-4365/ac5f4a).

+The third method, the [PyTorch](https://pytorch.org/) implementation of a UNet, is very similar to cmbNNCS and many other published models.
+Unlike cmbNNCS, it operates on small patches of maps instead of the full sky.

 ## Analysis